citahub/cita-sdk-java/README.md

 Please find more information in [how to set up client in your local](https://docs.nervos.org/Nervos-AppChain-Docs/#/quick-start/deploy-appchain).

 ### Get started

+#### Integrate Android

+An Android Application can communicate easily with AppChain through nervosj.
+You can get all jar files of every library through command `gradle shadowJar`, but abi, core, crypto, protobuf and utils will be only needed by Android.

+We will upload these jar files to maven and gradle server as soon as possible so that you can integrate nervosj by gradle dependent in build.gradle file.

 #### Deploy smart contract
 Similar as Ethereum, smart contracts are deployed in Nervos AppChain network by sending transactions.
 Nervos AppChain transaction is defined in [Transaction.java](https://github.com/cryptape/nervosj/blob/master/core/src/main/java/org/nervosj/protocol/core/methods/request/Transaction.java).
 In Nervos transaction, there are 3 special parameters: